What are the most popular air conditioning brands in Australia?

 Can I install a new air conditioner myself?

 Not unless it’s portable, which isn’t really an installation as much as it is an unboxing.
 While a portable unit could get the job done in a pinch, it’s not a viable or efficient long-term solution either.
 You’re much better off making the investment in your home or business now with a professionally installed system.

-How do I know what size air conditioning system I need?
+How do I know what size AC system I need?